 This post does contain affiliate links.
-If you click on a link and buy something, I will get a small commision.
+If you click on a link and buy something, I will get a small commission, at no extra cost to you.
 Thank you for your support!
 Please see my disclosures for more information.

 You know those times that you want Mexican, but you want/need something fairly mild?
 Maybe you just have a little bit of several things and you need a quick and easy supper.
 For me, these quick and easy quesadillas are the answer to that question!
 They take relatively few ingredients and they are incredibly adaptable.
 You can change the ingredients around to suit what your family likes and you can jazz them up with things like salsa, cheese dip, and sour cream, or you can leave them plain.